AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

   </tr>
   <tr>
    <td role="rowheader">ID</td>
-   <td>Enter or map the unique <span>Microsoft Dynamics 365</span> ID of the <span>record</span> that you want the module to <span>read</span>.</td>
+   <td>Enter or map the unique Microsoft Dynamics 365 ID of the record that you want the module to read.</td>
   </tr>
  </tbody>
 </table>

 ### Update Record

-This action module `updates an entity`.
+This action module updates an entity.

-You specify the ID of the `entity`.
+You specify the ID of the entity.

-The module returns the ID of the updated `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the updated record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.